LukePappa/myOS/text.md

-I will purify my heart into the transcendent.
+My heart will be purified into the transcendent.